baynte/project/README.md

 ## About Laravel / Vue Wattpad

-A simple Wattpad app with CRUD APIs using Laravel Framework as Backend with Vue as Frontend.
+A simple CRUD APIs with Face recognition using Laravel Framework as Backend with Vue as Frontend.

 ### Task for this project